godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 swapon --show
 free -h

+Final Steps

+Check current swappiness:

+cat /proc/sys/vm/swappiness

+Set swappiness to 10 (or your preferred value 0-1 being lowest 60 seems to be the default will use it more agressively):

+sudo sysctl vm.swappiness=10

-Now, your system will have 16 GB of swap.
-Monitor with htop from another shell while building
+Now, your system will have 16 GB of swap. that tirggers at like 90% cpu usage with an sdcard Monitor with htop from another shell while building